dancar97/Django-Simple-Deploy--IIS/README.md

 </configuration>
 ```

 Now open the IIS and on your server, search for "Configurations editor" under the management tab.
-Click on it and open the "system/webServer.handlers and unlock it by clicking "unlock" on the right side panel
+Click on it and open the "system/webServer.handlers and unlock it by clicking "unlock" on the right side panel.

+---
+* Note: Next step is optional:

+##### If you want to add your static folder to the project, go to IIS and right click your Website.
+Select the add virtual directory and name it "static" then you just have to point at the static folder that was created a few steps before in the django project.
+---

+For our final step, we have to select our webpage on the IIS, search for "Handler Mappings" under IIS tab.
+Click on it and add a new Managed Handler.

+Name your module FastCgiModule.

+On excecutable paste the same path that was on your Web.config under scriptprocessor.

+>PythonPath|"project's wfastcgi.py"

+now just click 'ok' and everything should be working.